mlvandijk/git-cheatsheet/README.md

 8. Push your local commit(s) to the remote repo: `git push` Now your changes are also in the remote.

+## git reset

+To undo or discard commits, you can use
+* `git reset --hard <commit>` to reset your HEAD to that commit and **discarding** any commits you made on top of that commit.

+* `git reset --soft <commit>` to reset your HEAD to that commit without discarding the changes you made on top of that commit, but "uncommitting" them.

+## git push force
+`git push --force` will overwrite the status of the branch on the remote with your local status.

+**Note:** The original status on the remote will be **destroyed**.
+If anyone on the team has that branch locally, they'll need to delete it locally and checkout the branch again to get it in the same status as the remote.

 ### Vi cheat sheet:
 To insert (i.e. write/delete), press i